h15200/notes/system-design.md

 - what scale is expected from the system (number of users, daily active users, number of new tweets, how many followers per user on average)
 - how much storage would we need? (photos, videos)
 - what network bandwidth usage are we expecting?
-Crucial in deciding h ow would we manage traffic and balance load between servers
+Crucial in deciding how would we manage traffic and balance load between servers

 ## Sketching up an abstract design